 Law enforcement has been in the spotlight of late, especially in North America, where a series of highly publicised police involved incidents with citizens sparked protests all over the United States, Canada, the UK, and the rest of Europe.
 The methods and tactics used by law enforcement agencies across the world have come into question, as a result.
-Thus, the future of law enforcement is a very pertinent topic to today’s public discourse.
+Therefore, the future of law enforcement is a very pertinent topic to today’s public discourse.

 As the world changes, new forms of crime, new advanced technologies and evolving relationships with the communities police protect are all shifting the foundations of police work.
-Thus, there are many challenges that law enforcement agencies are facing, and thus new tools and policing strategies will be at the forefront of changes with law enforcement in the future.
+Consequently, there are many challenges that law enforcement agencies are facing, and thus new tools and policing strategies will be at the forefront of changes with law enforcement in the future.
 In this post, we will discuss some of those challenges and the likely changes that law enforcement will be seeing in the future.

 Challenges facing law enforcement

 Significant rapid change in the world we inhabit is touching many aspects of policing in just about every ecosystem in which they operate.
 Everything from what law enforcement does, who they do it with, where they do it and how they do it, are all shifting as new technologies emerge and citizen’s expectations shift.

 New technology is perhaps the most visible sign of change and the source of one of the biggest challenges that law enforcement is navigating at the moment.
 Just about every person, rich or poor, carries around a mobile device with them at all times, that logs and transmits massive amounts of data, that just over a decade ago would have been unfathomable.
 This is something that has significantly impacted how police are doing their jobs.
 This is also where the challenge arises for law enforcement.
 They must adapt these new technologies into investigation and enforcement without discarding their proven traditional techniques or without losing confidence in investigative results that are imperative to presenting findings in courts of law.